 Non-English speaking patients may use family members as interpreters.
 For any healthcare discussion or decision, the hospital language line interpreter must be used.

 If a patient has special needs (physical disabilities, hearing impairment, is ventilator dependent or mentally challenged), please tell the Pre-Admission nurse so that we can plan ahead.

 If you have any health changes between your last visit to your surgeon and the day of surgery, tell your surgeon.
 These include a fever, sore throat, cough or cold.
 If you think that you may be pregnant, tell your surgeon.

 Follow the instructions given to you by your Surgeon or Primary Care Doctor about your surgery or medicine.
 If you have not received instructions, please follow these guidelines as advised by Doylestown Hospital’s Department of Anesthesia.

 The Day Before Surgery

 - Call your surgeon’s office between 3 and 4 PM the day before surgery to find out what time to come the hospital.
-Call the Surgeon’s office on Friday if your surgery is scheduled for Monday.
+(Call on Friday if your surgery is scheduled for Monday).

-- Do not smoke after midnight before surgery.
-Smoking slows healing.
+- Do not smoke after midnight the night before surgery.
+Smoking can delay healing.

 General Instructions for Preparing for Surgery